retrofuturejosh/building-react-modular-audio-player/README.md

 ```
 {
   //className supplies a CSS class to the div containing the given subcomponents
-  className: "First Tier",
+  className: "first-tier",

-  //style is an optional property that appends and rewrites the default styling options for the current tier
+  //style is an optional property
+  //style appends and rewrites the default styling options for the current tier
   //style accepts an object with any JSX inline style properties
   style: {marginBottom: "0.3em"}